 The CDBG and HOME programs have a stated national goal to support the development of viable urban communities by funding programs that provide decent housing, suitable living environments, and expansion of economic opportunities, principally for persons of low and moderate-income.
 The ESG program is designed to provide emergency and transitional housing in addition to supportive services for the homeless and those at risk of becoming homeless.
 The City of Garden Grove intends to pursue national goals through the implementation of this Strategic Plan.
-Thus, the City will allocate CDBG, HOME, and ESG funds for the support of community planning, development, and housing programs and activities directed toward achieving the following priorities:
+Thus, the City will allocate CDBG, HOME, and ESG funds for the support of community planning, development, and housing programs and activities directed toward achieving the following goals:

-- Provide decent and affordable housing; - Address the needs of homeless individuals and those at risk of homelessness; - Provide community and support services; - Address public facilities and infrastructure needs; - Promote economic development and employment opportunities; - Provide for planning and administration activities.
+- I. Provide decent and affordable housing; - II.
+Address the needs of homeless individuals and those at risk of homelessness; - III.
+Provide community and supportive services; - IV.
+Address public facilities and infrastructure needs; - V. Promote economic development and employment opportunities; and - VI.
+Provide for planning and administration activities.